 Under the regulations, packaging producers can meet their recycling obligations by buying recycling evidence, known as Packaging Waste Recovery Notes (PRNs), or Packaging Waste Export Recovery Notes (P(E)RNs), from accredited reprocessors or exporters.
 The system is therefore known to many in the industry as the PRN system.

 However, these targets are expected to rise.
-Higher packaging recycling targets were set out in provisional circular economy proposals agreed just before Christmas 2017 by European Member States under the auspices of the Estonian presidency of the EU.
+Higher packaging recycling targets were finalised in circular economy proposals agreed just before Christmas 2017 by European Member States under the auspices of the Estonian presidency of the EU.
 These will cover a period to 2030 and are likely to be formally ratified in early 2018.

 Unlike many other European countries, the PRN system is a market-based supply and demand mechanism, designed to reduce costs for obligated companies while still ensuring compliance with the European Directive.
 The system effectively subsidises packaging recycling and means that if the price of recyclables drops, the PRN generally increases in value, thereby providing some protection for the market.